GreyRook/code-with-style/docs/review/reviewer/standard.md

     worsen the overall code health of the system.

 *Adjustment Grey Rook:*
-*A decision must still be made as to whether the style guide contains architectual* *decisions or the Jira ticket (taking into account the short livetime of a ticket).*
+*ToDo: A decision must still be made as to whether the style guide contains* *architectual decisions or the Jira ticket (taking into account the short* *lifetime of a ticket).*
-*Furthermore, it is important to note that this decision does not relate to the stack.*
+*Furthermore, it is important that this decision does not* *conflict with the stack.*

 ## Resolving Conflicts {#conflicts}